 “I’m a Scorpio; that’s just what we do.”

 Astrology shows us our shadow/unconscious side and what we need to work on.
-We become stagnant when we use astrology to excuse our behavior.
+We become stagnant when we use astrology to excuse our behavior and remain the same.
 However, we begin to advance our souls when we use our placements to open our eyes and become conscious and compassionate as to why we behave how we behave so we can change.
 If we don’t know what is wrong, we cannot move forward.
+If we don’t know ourselves, we don’t know what to cherish and what to change.
 Astrology helps us learn what’s wrong.
 For example, I chose with my Virgo Sun to be a person who has difficulty handling imperfection and is always looking for the world to change so I don’t have to face myself and why I am REALLY like that.
 That is my weakness.
 If I find fault in you, it’s not because I am a Virgo; it’s because I haven’t learned how to accept myself.
 I am not good enough for myself.
 When I learn to accept and appreciate this aspect of myself, I will be motivated to change so I don’t continue living in this prison.
 To reiterate, we all have strengths and weaknesses.
 We all teach with our strengths and we all learn from our weaknesses which might be planned by us before we get here.

 Astrological signs all have a higher and a lower expression.
 Our job is to grow enough to cultivate and express the highest vibration of each astrological placement instead of making excuses for our behavior using astrology.

 We might be here to learn about ourselves and to shed those parts of self that don’t serve us.
-A sun conjunct Mercury placement might be teaching to listen more and talk less.
+A sun conjunct Mercury placement might be here to learn to listen more and talk less.
 Some virgos might be here to learn unconditional love and acceptance.
-Some scorpios might be here to learn that it wasn’t their fault and come out the other side of shame and the fear of being seen.
+Some Moon Square Pluto people might be here to learn that it wasn’t their fault and come out the other side of shame and the fear of being seen.
 A libra might be here to learn to become more independent.
 A sun conjunct Jupiter placement might teach us the importance of balance and moderation.
 An Aquarius might be here to learn empathy.

 We become who we are by learning who we are not.
 Duality exists on Earth because we can learn from The Law of Opposites.
 Without dark, there is no light.
 Without dependence, there is no sovereignty.
 Without wrong, there is no right.
 Without mistakes, there are no lessons.
 Without cruelty, there is no kindness.
 Without tension, there is no ease.
 Without loss, there is no gratefulness.
 Without sickness, there is no health.
 Without pain, there is no pleasure.
 Without indifference, there is no love.
 Without fear, there is no security.
 Without judgement, there is no acceptance.
 On the deepest levels, I believe they are all two sides of the same coin.